mo-ya/tmux-agent/README.md

     $ tmux-agent install-test

 "install-test" session will start.
 Please check each window.
+(Messages may be displayed redundantly.
+That is not an elegant expression.
+But that is an expected behavior.)

-If the checks pass, installation is completed.
+If the checks pass, the installation is completed.

 If you use Zsh, the usability could be increaced more.
 Please read next section.
 There are the usage description and the detail of file format below that.